 Welcome to our new series, Racial Equity in Action.
 Here, we will explore how, as sustainability and impact leaders, we can move the needle towards a more equitable and just society.
 Our series will sit at the intersection of racial justice and social responsibility.
-It will feature insights from the PGS community as well as external experts and thought leaders.
+It will feature insights from the Presidio community as well as external experts and thought leaders.
 Our goal is that through these shared insights we can better address racial inequity as a part of our day-to-day interactions and careers.

 The discussions brought forward valuable insights and I have summarized some of the findings below: